12 Stunning Hilo Hawaii Beaches and Nearby Shores Worth Going

 Coconut Island is actually a historic site.
 It was once a residential area until a tsunami wiped everything out in the 1940s.
 You can read a historic plaque about that time or enjoy the manicured grass with coconut and banyan trees.

-This is a great spot for a picnic.
+This is an excellent spot for a picnic.
 Sit under the shade of a coconut tree or at one of the picnic tables.
 There’s even a pavilion and restrooms.
-The beaches are very narrow but nice for a dip.
+The beaches are very narrow but pleasant for a dip.

 3. Reeds Bay Beach Park (Ice Pond)

-Reeds Bay Beach Park is one of the best beaches in Hilo, Hawaii.
+Reeds Bay Beach Park is one of the best sandy beaches in Hilo, Hawaii.
 It’s a swim beach in a small bay protected by a breakwater.
-The ocean is super calm and clear, so you’ll see lots of tropical fish and sea turtles!
+The ocean is calm and clear, so you’ll see many tropical fish and sea turtles!

-And Reeds Bay Beach is unique actually fed by an underground freshwater spring.
+And Reeds Bay Beach is unique, fed by an underground freshwater spring.

-There are restrooms and picnic tables and it’s cool to watch the cruise ships come into Hilo Harbor.
+There are restrooms and picnic tables, and watching the cruise ships enter Hilo Harbor is cool.
 And there’s a shave ice hut just off the beach.

 4. Keaukaha Beach Park